72% NTSC or 99% sRGB vs 95% DCI-P3: Best TV Color Gamut?

 Which is the best color gamut?

-The Rec.
+That said, although Rec.
 2020 is the widest color gamut but most of the modern displays aren’t able to achieve its significant coverage.
 Therefore, it can be called as the best future color gamut.

 In today’s scenario, DCI-P3 remains the best and the most widely used color gamut for implementing a wide color gamut in modern displays.